emil748c/AcmeCorporation/README.md

 ### Getting started with the project

-The following elements needs to present:
+To be able to use and run the project, the following is needed:
-- Visual Studio
+- Visual Studio (.NET Core)
 - Microsoft SQL server

 It is fairly easy getting the project up and running: